snd/url-pattern/README.md

 > var pattern = new UrlPattern('/api/users/:id');
 ```

-a `pattern` is immutable after construction
+a `pattern` is immutable after construction.
-in the sense that it has no method which changes its state.
+none of its methods changes its state.
 that makes it easier to reason about.

 ### match pattern against string